-For more information about Jess Barnett’s paintings, please check out jessbarnett.com.
+For more examples of Matta’s work & for more information about his life, please check out www.matta-art.com.